GIScience/ohsome-r/README.md

 Let us create a query for the total amount of breweries on OSM in the region of Franconia.
-The first argument to `ohsome_elements_count()` is the `sf` object `franconia` that is included in the `mapview` package and contains boundary polygons of the 37 districts of the region:
+The first argument to `ohsome_elements_count()` is the `sf` object `franconia` that is included in the
+<a href="https://r-spatial.github.io/mapview/" target="blank">mapview</a>
+package and contains boundary polygons of the 37 districts of the
+region:

 ``` r
 library(mapview)